ianlewis/kay/docs/auth.rst

 For now, there is no any convenience method to create users into the datastore.
-Please keep in mind that you need to set user's password in a special format.
+Please keep in mind that you need to set user's password in a special hashed format.
 You can use kay.utils.crypto.gen_pwhash function for this purpose.
 Here is the code to create new user in the datastore.
 You also need to use key_name for a performance reason.

 .. code-block:: python